 This charming one-story Modern Farmhouse style home takes the classic design into the present with its updated exterior and interior features.
 The front porch – while perhaps not as wide as those in some traditional farmhouses – is as welcoming and warm.
 Open the wood-trimmed front door, and walk into an open floor layout with a vaulted Great Room, kitchen, dining area, and rear covered porch.
-There are four bedrooms and three bathrooms, and a family room, bonus room, and outdoor kitchen (Plan #142-1218).
+There are four bedrooms and three bathrooms, a family room, bonus room, and an outdoor kitchen (Plan #142-1218).

 Elements of the Modern Farmhouse